therealharish/RecommendationSystem/README.md

 ```

 The data set is provided at: [Images Data set](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small?select=images)
+Create a media directory under the ROOT directory
 Download the images data set and move the data set to _media_ directory.

 ### run migration to register models in admin